|

 inline |

-The function is an analog of find(Q const&) but pred is used for key comparing.
-Less functor has the interface like std::less. pred must imply the same element order as the comparator used for building the set.
+Less functor has the semantics like std::less but should take arguments of type value_type and Q in any order. pred must imply the same element order as the comparator used for building the set.

 |